marcosrsalles/marcosrsalles/README.md

 ### Contact

-If you'd like to get in touch with me, feel free to send me a message on Github or by email at marcosrs805@gmail.com
+If you'd like to get in touch with me, feel free to send me a message on Github or by [LinkdIn](https://www.linkedin.com/in/marcos-salles-des-software/)